The Fluvarium: Fluvarium

 The Fluvarium level features a panoramic view through nine large viewing windows, into Nagle's Hill Brook.
-A tributary of Rennie's River, this brook originates 3 kilometers north of The Suncor Energy Fluvarium, at Three Pond Barrens.
+A tributary of Rennie's River, this brook originates 3 kilometers north of The Fluvarium, at Three Pond Barrens.
 It was diverted to flow past the "windows on a stream" for visitors to explore the life of a river and the ecosystem of which it is part.

 The windows allow visitors to see typical areas in a river system, including deep pool, shallow pool and riffle areas.
 The majority of the fish seen in the brook are brown trout, a species introduced into Newfoundland in 1884.
 Fish can enter and exit the diverted section using a fish ladder.
 During the fall, visitors can watch brown trout prepare their nests (redds) and spawn in the riffle areas.

 The centre also houses a number of aquariums, fed with stream water from Nagle's Hill Brook.
 These contain species of typical freshwater fish and amphibians from around Newfoundland and Labrador, including Atlantic salmon, American eels, Arctic char, wood frogs and green frogs.